thisdk/komari/docs/general.md

 - `Move` – Moves to a specific location on the map.
 - `Key` – Uses a key (optionally with a position).

+Setup steps:
+1. Can be accessed after creating the map you want to train in (e.g. see [Map](#map)).
+2. Add `Normal`, `Erda Shower off cooldown`, or `Every milliseconds` actions to that map.
+3. Configure each action as either `Move` or `Key` based on your needs.
+4. Click `Start` below the minimap UI to begin.
+5. Repeat for any additional maps you plan to train in.

 #### Normal and Priority

 Actions are categorized as either **normal** or **priority**: